-Finally, one of the biggest pet peeves that Cornelius describes in the traditional journal publishing process is journals having to move articles between various systems and to convert them between print publishing formats and different online languages.
+Finally, one of the biggest pet peeves that Cornelius describes in the traditional publishing process is journals having to move articles between various systems and convert them from print publishing formats to different online languages.
 He explains, “content which has to go on a round trip of Word documents and submission systems and typesetters and platforms isn’t easy to change or version or discuss.”

 Cornelius makes a valid point.
 In some instances journals are accepting submissions in one place, managing peer review either in their submission system or between it and different online platforms, formatting articles in a separate word processing system, then having to convert those files into internet languages such as HTML and XML and then upload them to a new publishing platform.
 That is a pretty long trip for an article to take!

-Technology has made it possible to centralize the peer review and publishing process, yet many journals are yet to take advantage of the opportunities available to them.
-Corporate-run journals in particular have been slow to adopt new publishing models, instead keeping with print-centric practices where DOCX manuscripts have to be manually typeset in desktop publishing software such as InDesign in order to be made into print-ready PDFs, and then separately formatted into XML so that they can be submitted to online indexes and rendered in other file types such as ePub.
-By using modern technology to follow digitally-based rather than print-based publishing schemes, most all of the manual work involved in this type of process can be cut.
+Technology has made it possible to centralize the peer review and publishing process.
+Yet many journals still aren’t taking advantage of the opportunities available to them and instead following print-centric publishing practices.
+For example, manually typesetting DOCX manuscripts into print-ready PDFs in software such as InDesign and then separately formatting them into XML for online indexes and databases.
+Using modern technology to follow digitally-based rather than print-based publishing schemes, most manual work of this kind can be eliminated.

-As Cornelius points out, rather than manually typesetting Word files into finished manuscripts, journals can begin to automate the typesetting process by converting manuscripts into an online language.
+As Cornelius points out, rather than manually typesetting Word files into finished manuscripts, journals can begin to automate the typesetting process by converting manuscripts into an online language and creating PDFs from it.
 There’s no need for editors to learn complex code either.
-At Scholastica, we’ve developed technology that can convert DOCX files into various formats including HTML and XML.
-Using our typesetting service, journals need only provide DOCX manuscript files.
-Our technology takes care of the rest of the work, generating the file types that the journal needs, and thereby eliminating the need for so many content processing systems, formats, and manual typesetters.
-Using modern software like Scholastica for peer review, typesetting, and publishing, the entire journal management process can be centralized.
+At Scholastica, we’ve developed technology that can convert DOCX files into various digital formats including HTML and XML.
+Using our production service, journals need only provide DOCX manuscript files — then our technology takes care of the rest, eliminating the need for so many content formatting systems.
+Using modern software like Scholastica for peer review, production, and publishing, the entire journal management process can be centralized.

 All of the outmoded publishing practices that we’ve discussed in this post have one thing in common, they’re vestiges of the print publishing model from the days of old-school printing presses.
 The reality of today is, even traditional print publishing can be modernized with online tools.
 Journals can operate more efficiently by taking digital-first publishing approaches and using online systems and languages to prepare articles for online publication and print, if need be, — not the other way around.

 Today, rather than taking a print-based approach to publishing, journals would be better served to think digitally.
 Doing so will have broader impacts than simplifying their publishing processes alone.
-Using modern technologies academic organizations have the power to easily publish open access research on their own and thereby begin to break up the conglomerate of corporate publishers that control the majority of research papers and pricing.
-In such an academic-led journal publishing future, journal production costs and timelines could be dramatically reduced and made transparent to pave the way for more sustainable open access publishing models.
+Using modern technologies academic organizations have the power to easily publish OA research on their own and thereby begin to break up the conglomerate of corporate publishers that control the majority of research papers and pricing.
+In such an academic-led journal publishing future, journal production costs and timelines could be dramatically reduced and made transparent to pave the way for more sustainable OA publishing models.